danyel-ii/cubixles_/docs/20-CONTRACTS/CONTRACT_DETAILS.md

 ## Executive Summary

 IceCubeMinter is an ERC-721 minting contract that gates minting on ownership of 1 to 6 referenced NFTs.
 Minting costs a **dynamic price** derived from $LESS totalSupply (base `0.0015 ETH`, scaled by a 1.0–2.0 factor, then rounded up to the nearest `0.0001 ETH`), pays the contract owner directly, and refunds overpayment.
-Resale royalties are 5% via ERC-2981 and routed to a RoyaltySplitter contract that optionally swaps half the royalty via the v4 PoolManager; on successful swap, any $LESS tokens are split 50/50 between the burn address and the owner, and remaining ETH is forwarded to the owner, and if swaps are disabled or the swap fails, all ETH is forwarded to the owner.
+Resale royalties are 5% via ERC-2981 and routed to a RoyaltySplitter contract that optionally swaps half the royalty via the v4 PoolManager; on successful swap, 50% of the ETH is forwarded to the owner, the remaining ETH is swapped to $LESS, 90% of $LESS goes to the owner and 10% to the burn address, and any leftover ETH is forwarded to the owner.
+If swaps are disabled or the swap fails, all ETH is forwarded to the owner.
 The contract also snapshots $LESS supply at mint and on transfer to enable onchain delta metrics for leaderboard ranking.
 The on-chain logic verifies ownership, mints, stores the token URI, and handles the mint payment; token metadata and provenance are built in the cubeless miniapp and should be pinned to IPFS with the interactive p5.js app referenced via `animation_url`.
 Ownership checks are strict: any `ownerOf` revert triggers `RefOwnershipCheckFailed`, and mismatched owners trigger `RefNotOwned`.
 All ETH transfers revert on failure (`EthTransferFailed`), and swap failures emit `SwapFailedFallbackToOwner` before sending all ETH to the owner.

 ## Contract Overview